dataloop-ai/dtlpy-documentation/tutorials/model_management/ai_library/chapter.md

 - predicting from pretrained models, and
 - fine-tuning training on a custom dataset.

-To see available AI library models, filter all available packages to view those with a “public” scope:
+To see all available models in the AI Library, use a filter to view all available models with a "public" scope"

 ```python